glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 - Stack is a LIFO structure, most recently allocated memory is at the top of the stack and can be accessed quickly.
 - The fixed size of stack makes it easy to allocate memory, we can easily move up or down the size by a fixed amount.

-Heap requires additional bookkeeping or it requires maintaining additional information to keep track of allocated and deallocated memory blocks.
+Heap requires additional bookkeeping, or it requires maintaining additional information to keep track of allocated and deallocated memory blocks.
 When a memory block is allocated, the heap manager needs to find a suitable free block of the requested size and update the bookkeeping information accordingly.

 ![Heap memory vs stack](./heap-memory.png)
 Source : https://www.javatpoint.com/stack-vs-heap-java